RBNZ cracks down on mortgage lending

 The Reserve Bank has finalised tougher-than-expected restrictions on low equity home loans which will come into force from October 1.

-That will dramatically reduce the amount of high LVR loans the banks are writing, making it much harder to get a mortgage with a deposit of less than 20 per cent.
+That will dramatically reduce the amount of high LVR loans that the banks are writing, making it much harder to get a mortgage with a deposit of less than 20 per cent.

-"The LVR restrictions are designed to help slow the rate of housing-related credit growth and house price inflation, thereby reducing the risk of a substantial downward correction in house prices that would damage the financial sector and the broader economy," he said.
+''The LVR restrictions are designed to help slow the rate of housing-related credit growth and house price inflation, thereby reducing the risk of a substantial downward correction in house prices that would damage the financial sector and the broader economy,'' he said.

 The usual mechanism to help rein in housing demand would be to raise the Official Cash Rate (OCR), which would feed directly into higher mortgage rates.